What Are Wrapped Tokens?

 1. Minting Wrapped Tokens

-Crypto assets are wrapped to enable compatibility with smart contracts, decentralized applications, and token standards, in some instances, within the same blockchain and in others, across different blockchains.
+Crypto assets can be wrapped to enable compatibility with smart contracts, decentralised applications, and token standards, sometimes on the same blockchain (for example, WETH on Ethereum) and sometimes across different blockchains.
 To do this, the user initiates a process in which their original asset (e.g., BTC) is transferred to a custodial system — either a smart contract or a designated custodian.

 Once the original asset is securely held in custody, an equivalent amount (minus any fees) of wrapped tokens is created (“minted”) on the destination blockchain.
 For instance, when 1 BTC is locked via a protocol that supports Wrapped Bitcoin (WBTC), 1 WBTC is created on the Ethereum network.
 The goal is to maintain a 1:1 correspondence between the wrapped token and the original asset, based on reserves.